 Not only does it offer appealing animal characters, a spacious game board, and action-packed fun, but the logistics of the game also encourage teamwork.

 Best suited for small kids, but adults report having fun playing along with them.
-Rare complaints of pieces breaking and the game board peeling.
+Rare complaints of pieces breaking.

 An exciting game that takes children down paths filled with candy on a race to the finish.
 Plays similarly to the classic version enjoyed by kids for several decades.